ClickCease

 Depending on the case, the total costs for evicting your tenant could range from hundreds to thousands of dollars, which is why it's recommended to try to solve the issue first before sending an eviction notice.

-As for the future, we recommend you invest in improved tenant screening measures so that you avoid problems with any other tenant later.
+For the future, we recommend investing in improved tenant screening measures to avoid potential problems with future tenants.

 Do You Need an Eviction Notice?